schmidb/CDOhub/contact.md

 ---

-We are very interested to hear your ideas, concepts and methodologies for your daily Chief Data Officer work.
+We are very interested to hear your ideas, concepts and methodologies for your daily Chief Data Officer (CDO) work.
 Please get in contact with us via email and help us to structure the best CDO business school program.

-You are a experienced CDO and interested to have a guest post on the CDOhub blog or getting a trainer in our school?
+You are an experienced CDO and interested to have a guest post on the CDOhub blog or getting a trainer, mentor or coach in our school?
 Please get in contact with us via email.

 **Email: info at cdohub.com**